AI timeline generator for eng teams

 Overview

-Ravel treats the graph as the product model — not a board view layered on top of tickets.
-When upstream work completes, downstream tasks unlock automatically and owners are notified by email.
-You spend less time in standup inferring blockers and more time on work that is actually unblocked.
+The map is the plan, not a pretty view on top of tickets.
+When upstream work finishes, the next owners unlock and get notified, so teams spend less time guessing blockers and more time on what is actually ready.

 Loading demo…